Macchi C.202 Folgore: Malta

-The Folgore first saw service during the Siege of Malta on 29 or 30 September 1941; their first mission was the interception of British Hurricanes over Sicily.Malizia 2002, p.
-95.
+The Folgore first saw service during the Siege of Malta on 29 or 30 September 1941; their first mission was the interception of British Hurricanes over Sicily.

 From early October 1941, the Italian units commenced extensive operations over Malta, which provided many opportunities for encounters with RAF fighters.
 From its initial combat missions, the C.202 displayed marked superiority over the Hawker Hurricane II, which formed the island's main form of aerial defence at the time.
 However, the Macchi's main weakness, its weak armament, proved to be a problem even at this stage.
 Over the skies of the besieged island, the new Macchi fighter was not only used to conduct fighter operations, but also for performing ground attack runs and aerial reconnaissance missions.
 Among the pilots who flew recce C.202s on Malta was Adriano Visconti, later to become a famed ace and credited with at least 10 air victories.

 The presence of the Folgores in Maltese skies was to last only until the end of November, when most of the unit was transferred to the deteriorating North Africa front.
 The 4° Stormo returned to Sicily at the beginning of April 1942, with 10º Gruppo, to Castelvetrano.
 The airport was already the base of Gruppi 7º and 16º from 54º Stormo equipped with some C.202s besides the Macchi C.200s and Fiat CR.42s.
 The 4° Stormo C.202s flew the first sortie, on 21 April, claiming a Spitfire V, while escorting three more "recce" Macchis from 54º Stormo.
-The 4º Stormo flew its last mission on Malta on 19 May before moving back to North Africa.Cattaneo 1966, p.
-6. In the meantime, the 16° Gruppo had started to re-equip with the C.202s at the end of 1941.
+The 4º Stormo flew its last mission on Malta on 19 May before moving back to North Africa.
+In the meantime, the 16° Gruppo had started to re-equip with the C.202s at the end of 1941.
 During May 1942, the Macchis of 51° Stormo and 23° Gruppo (3° Stormo) also arrived.